SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 ### Get the API: Using the npmjs repository

-This will locate and download the packages from the `npmjs` public repository.
+This will locate and download compatible library packages from the `npmjs` public repository using the local `package.json` specs.

 ```
-npm install solclientjs
+npm install
 ```

 ### Get the API: Using the Solace Developer Portal